 How to Tune Your Guitar in Drop C

-You likely already know that standard tuning for a six-string guitar is EADGBE from the low E string to the high E string.
+You likely already know that the standard tuning for a six-string guitar is EADGBE from the low E string to the high E string.
 Here’s how to go from standard tuning to drop C tuning:

 Low E String: Tune this one down two steps from E to C.